DAY 1 Wednesday, November 6, 2019

 3–4:15 p.m.A Comprehensive Approach to Addressing Food and Housing Insecurity

-This session will discuss the comprehensive framework implemented by California State University to address basic needs across 23 campuses.All Means All: Fostering a Successful Culture of AP for All
+This session will discuss the comprehensive framework implemented by California State University to address basic needs across 23 campuses.Creating Pathways to Latino Leadership in Higher Education

 Through a critical consciousness lens, educators will redesign lessons in order to increase student engagement and promote relevant critical thinking.Examining Bias in Curricular Materials

 Examine the plans that moved Philadelphia's Northeast HS from 10% of students earning college-eligible scores to 52%.
 This session is for the urban school context.Retention Begins with the Product

 Retention begins by providing distinctive academic and social experiences, attracting students who will be well served by the institution and graduate.Roundtable: The High School Profile in Admissions: We Want Your Input